-But TPC Harding Park also represents a specific model of government-owned golf facility—a model that’s relatively new and still rare.
+But TPC Harding Park also represents a specific model of government-owned golf in America—a model that’s relatively new and still rare.
 It’s what I call the “mega muni.”

-Mega munis are big, well-maintained courses.
-They collect steep green fees from visitors but offer discounted rates to residents.
+Mega munis are big and well-maintained, and they collect steep green fees from visitors while offering discounted rates to residents.
 The courses are difficult enough, and the properties robust enough, to host major championships.
-In fact, mega munis actively court the USGA and the PGA of America.
-So their purpose is not only to serve the local community but also to bring money to town.
+In fact, mega munis actively lobby for future U.S. Opens and PGA Championships.
+So their purpose is not only to serve the local golfer but also to bring money to town.

 The 3rd hole at Torrey Pines South.
 Photo credit: Jon Cavalier @linksgems

 These are virtuous goals, especially in our era of declining public services.
 If mega munis do their jobs well, their owners—city, county, or state governments—can do their jobs better.
 But the model isn’t easy to pull off, and today its future is as uncertain as ever.

 By my count, there are currently four mega munis in America: Bethpage Black, owned by the state of New York; Torrey Pines South Course, owned by the city of San Diego, California; Chambers Bay Golf Course, owned by Pierce County, Washington; and TPC Harding Park, owned by the city of San Francisco.